insaanehacker/Learn_Python/README.md

 # Learn_Python
-Learn python with me
+Learn python with me,
-Follow by order below
+Follow by order below,
 1. Introduction
 2. Variables and Datatypes
 3. Strings